 which uniquely singles out the correct field-strength to be the case $a=b=1$, i.e.,

 Invoking a different definition of field-strength other than the curvature of the gauge field is not new.
-Two noteworthy precedence, both for describing an action in presence of fundamental magnetic monopoles are Dirac's original attempt \citep{Dirac:1948um} and Zwanziger's improvement of it in terms of two potentials \citep{Zwanziger:1970hk}.
-However, we wish to assert that one does not need to simply define \textit{ad-hoc} what is the correct field-strength, there is an elegant way to capture it in terms of a higher-form symmetry.
+Two noteworthy precursors, both for describing an action in presence of fundamental magnetic monopoles, are Dirac's original attempt \citep{Dirac:1948um} and Zwanziger's improvement of it in terms of two potentials \citep{Zwanziger:1970hk}.
+However, we wish to clarify that for our case this is not an ad hoc prescription, but it is derived by starting from an underlying gauge invariant action and by partially gauge fixing choosing a specific gauge choice..

-Notice that the Maxwell-like action is invariant only up to a total derivative term under the higher-form symmetry \pref{eq:higher-form}.
+Notice that the Maxwell-like action is invariant only up to a total derivative term under the harmonic symmetry \pref{eq:higher-form}.
 This is the price to pay for ignoring the total derivative term which was present in the new action in \pref{eq:new_free_action}.
-There is a trade-off.
-In the new action the higher-form symmetry is manifest and obvious, whereas the Maxwell-like action is certainly more familiar, free of any unphysical degrees of freedom, but the higher-form symmetry uniquely identifying the correct field-strength is present, but not manifest.
-In flat spacetime these once again are cosmetic concerns.
-But we will see that in a general curved manifold with boundaries the presence of the total derivative term is going to play an important role \citep{future}.
+In the new action the higher-form symmetry is manifest.
+On the other hand, the Maxwell-like action is more familiar, free of any unphysical degrees of freedom, but the higher-form symmetry uniquely identifying the correct field-strength is not manifest.